Andy Mikita

 Andy Mikita is a Canadian television director and producer.
 He has worked in the TV and film industry for over 30 years.
-Mikita is best known for his work as a director and producer for Stargate SG-1, and its sister shows Stargate Atlantis and Stargate Universe.
+Mikita is best known for his work as a director and producer for Stargate SG-1 and its sister shows Stargate Atlantis and Stargate Universe.

 Career

 Andy Mikita began his television career on the 1987 series 21 Jump Street where he worked as a second assistant director.
-He worked on many other television series from 1989 to 1996, until he joined Stargate SG-1s crew as a first assistant director in 1997 and in 1999 he made his directing debut on the episode "Foothold".
+He worked on many other television series from 1989 to 1996 until he joined Stargate SG-1s crew as a first assistant director in 1997, and in 1999 he made his directing debut on the episode "Foothold".

-Mikita made his acting debut as brief cameo on Stargate SG-1 in the episode "Wormhole X-Treme!", he appeared again as a wedding guest in the episode "200".
+Mikita made his acting debut in a cameo on Stargate SG-1 in the episode "Wormhole X-Treme!", and he appeared again as a wedding guest in the episode "200".

 In early 2009, Mikita was slated to direct a direct-to-DVD Stargate Atlantis movie with the working title of Stargate: Extinction.
 The production was shelved later in 2009.